Skip to contents

 Step 3: Merging and Blending AmeriFlux with ERA5 Data

 After you processed the ERA5 data, you can merge it with the AmeriFlux data.
+Remember to use your own file paths to your AmeriFlux and ERA5 data.
+Example data is used in this vignette.

 The merge_ERA5_Flux() function synchronizes AmeriFlux tower observations with ERA5 reanalysis data, ensuring both datasets share consistent timestamps and comparable variable names.
 It first reads AmeriFlux BASE data, replaces missing values with NA, and imports the processed ERA5 CSV file generated from netcdf_to_csv().
 Because ERA5 data are typically hourly and AmeriFlux data are often half-hourly, the function linearly interpolates ERA5 variables to match the AmeriFlux time step.
 It then merges the datasets based on the aligned time column, adding corresponding AmeriFlux and ERA5 variables side by side.
 The resulting data frame provides a harmonized, site-specific time series that researchers can use to compare reanalysis and in situ flux measurements, fill short data gaps, and prepare blended climate–flux inputs for ecosystem or hydrological modeling.

-# Point to AmeriFlux data
+# Point to AmeriFlux CSV data

-ameriflux_file <- system.file("extdata", "AMF_US-GL2_BASE-BADM_1-5.zip", package = "ERA5Flux")
+ameriflux_file <- system.file("extdata",

-# Point to ERA5 data
+# Point to ERA5 CSV data

 era5_file <- list.files(output_filepath, pattern = "US_GL2", full.names = TRUE)